Gimly-Blockchain/eosio-did-spec/README.md

 ## 4.3 Update

 EOSIO account's permissions are updated with an on-chain transaction.
 The default is to call the ["updateauth" action](https://github.com/EOSIO/eosio.contracts/blob/52fbd4ac7e6c38c558302c48d00469a4bed35f7c/contracts/eosio.bios/include/eosio.bios/eosio.bios.hpp#L205) on the system contract from your account.
-This action be changed on each EOSIO chain, and upgraded over time.
+This action can be changed on each EOSIO chain, and upgraded over time.

 Implementations of the EOSIO DID Method SHOULD implement the update operation according to the default ["updateauth" action](https://github.com/EOSIO/eosio.contracts/blob/52fbd4ac7e6c38c558302c48d00469a4bed35f7c/contracts/eosio.bios/include/eosio.bios/eosio.bios.hpp#L205) defined in the eosio.bios contract.
 This function SHOULD be polymorphic and can be overridden by a consumer of the implementation.
 It is recommended that the EOSIO DID implementation constructor, or an options parameter can be used to achieve this.